 Rico Moore is a freelance journalist based in Washington state.
 His work focuses on the confluence between environment and humanity.
 His reporting has primarily centered on Colorado issues and those affecting the Western US, including the intersections of state wildlife management, natural resource extraction, Tribes, as well as the politics of federal and state environmental policies.
 He has also reported on issues of environmental and climate racism and justice, as well as the intersections of these issues with democracy.
-He often focuses on the cultural and linguistic dimensions of these stories with an eye toward historical context.
+He often focuses on the cultural dimensions of these stories with an eye toward historical context.
+Publications include Audubon Magazine, The Boulder Weekly, DeSmog Blog, The Guardian, High Country News,

 “‘The earth holds so much power’: Deb Haaland visits sacred site Trump shrank,” The Guardian, April 8, 2021